Compare home loans

 Example: Flexibility seals the deal

-Louise already has a home loan, but it doesn’t give her many benefits.
+Louise already has a home loan, but it doesn’t offer many benefits.
 She instead wants a loan where she can offset interest and make extra repayments once a year when she gets her tax refund.
 However, she doesn’t want to pay a high rate or high fees for those benefits.

 Other types of loans to compare